Clivern/Scuti/README.md

     </p>
 </p>

+`Scuti` automates the patching process for a group of virtual servers, handling updates ranging from basic operating system upgrades to customized scripts.
+The system offers various strategies for updating servers, including sequential updates, batch updates, or percentage-based updates to ensure optimal availability.

-Scuti named after `UY Scuti`, The red supergiant star in the constellation Scutum.
+`Scuti` named after `UY Scuti`, The red supergiant star in the constellation Scutum.
 It is considered to be possibly one of the largest known stars and is also a pulsating variable star, with a volume nearly 5 billion times that of the sun.

 #### Development